CSUA/documentaries/copypasta.md

 ## CSUA from '02

-I found this on the old usenet archives.
+Found this on the old usenet archives.

 ---